BryanKoo/english-word-translation/README.md

 Flash cards are helpful for learning and memorizing things that are simple but numerous.
 We may call flash cards for vocabulary as word cards.
-When we create monolingual word cards, the one side of the card can be a word and a descriptive image and the other side can be short explanation or example sentence in the same language as the word.
+When we create monolingual word cards, the one side of the card can be a word and a descriptive image and the other side can be short explanation and/or example sentence in the same language as the word.
-When we create bilingual word cards, the one side of the card can be a foreign word and a descriptive image, and the other side can be the equivalant word in native language.
+When we create bilingual word cards, the one side of the card can be a foreign word and a descriptive image, and the other side can be the equivalant word in native language and/or example sentence in the same language as the word.
-Bilingual word cards are the one this project is covering.
+Creation of bilingual word card is the goal of this project.
+Recent NLP technology should be utilized to achieve the goal very efficiently.

 We need structured data as below for preparing bilingual word cards.
 * Foreign word (text)